 Not surprisingly, Ashley’s caseworker, Kaley*, contacted us to see if we would take her in.
-We loved Ashley, and told her so, but we didn’t feel that we could give her the support she needed full-time.
-We wanted to remain in her life as family who loved and cared for her and we didn’t want to weaken the bond we had built by attempting to parent her; we refused the placement.
+We loved Ashley and told her so, but we didn’t feel that we could give her the support she needed full-time.
+We wanted to remain in her life as a family who loved and cared for her and we didn’t want to weaken the bond we had built by attempting to parent her; we refused the placement.

 Ashley was a lovely girl who had been beaten down and abandoned over and over by those who should have protected her.
 Because of the trauma she’d endured, she had problems and diagnoses that were no more “her fault” than the color of her eyes.
 Unfortunately, due to her struggles and her age she was difficult to place.

 After weeks of calling and searching for a home for Ashley, a group home accepted her and she was moved to another county, which was 35+ miles away from our home.
 But we were committed to our relationship with her and I drove to pick her up the following Friday.

 Ashley said that she liked her new living arrangements, but her actions proved otherwise.
 Due to her inability to get along with the other girls, the placement ended after only two weeks.
 Immediate removal was required by the state, but the agency had nowhere to put her.
 Kaley called me crying and begged me for placement in our home.

 Guilt & Lies

 Again I said no, not because we didn’t love Ashley, but because we did love her and we wanted to strengthen, not destroy our connection.
 My gut told me that if she moved in, it would not end well.
 I was already beginning to see signs of stress in her and I feared that her impending 18th birthday would compound the apprehension she was already feeling from her recent moves.